CircleShift/tnsl-lang/spec/1 - language.md

 ### Folder Structure

-TNSL project structure has a root source folder with TNSL files contained within the folder and sub-folders.
-There is no strictly enforced system, but the standard organization is to place code sub-modules in sub-folders, and name the module entry point file the same name as its enclosing folder.
+Normal TNSL project structure has a root source folder with TNSL files contained within the folder and sub-folders.
+It is normal for the root folder to represent a single library or binary, although there is no strict rule enforcing this.
+Standard organization is to place sub-modules in sub-folders.
+The file name for the module entry point should match the folder name.

-The main file to compile is known as the root file, which generally resides in the root source folder.
-This file will contain either a main method, or the pre-processor statement `rootfile` to denote the root of a library.
-A main file may contain both.
+The file representing the compile target is known as the root file, which generally resides in the root source folder.
+This file will contain a main method, and/or the pre-processor statement `rootfile` to denote the root of a library.
+If both are present, the compiler will generate an executable by default unless the `--otype` flag is set to `library` or `tlet`.

 ### TNSL Files

-TNSL files contain the .tnsl extension and contain one or more of the following:
+TNSL files end with the `.tnsl` extension and may contain the following:
 - Comments
 - Pre-processor statements
 - Modules
+- Constant and variable definitions
 - Named function blocks
+- Struct definitions
 - Method and interface blocks
-- Constant, variable, and type definitions

-TNSL files may only contain the following enclosed in function or method blocks:
+The following may only occur within named function or method blocks:
 - Re-assignment of variables
 - Control flow blocks
-- Use of variables in definition of variables
 - Function calls
+- Anonymous blocks (Scope blocks)

 ## Section 2 - Blocks

 ### TNSL Block Notation

-Blocks in tnsl consist of a slash and a character denoting the type of block as opening, and the inverse of these symbols as closing.
+Blocks in tnsl consist of a slash `/` and a character denoting the type of block.
+The reverse of these symbols end the block.
 The three types of blocks are comment, pre-processor, and code.
-Code blocks can be further broken down into modules, functions, methods, and control blocks.
+Code blocks can be further broken down into modules, functions, control flow, methods, and interfaces.

 	Examples of standard block opening and closing characters: